SoftUni-Internal/interactive-content/EN/01-Arrays/01-Arrays.md

 The values of an array are called **elements**.

 ## Real-Life Example
-Imagine a train with multiple wagons and passengers riding in each wagon.
+Imagine a train with multiple wagons and passengers riding in each one.

-Now imagine this as an array of integers, each element represents a wagon and its value is the passengers.
+Now imagine this as an array of integers.
+Each element represents a wagon and its value is the number of passengers.

 An array of integers is often visialized in the following way: